beard-crosby/photo-app-backend/README.md

 ### Comment
 - _id: ID!
 - author: User!
+- post: Post!
 - body: String!
 - created_at: Date!
 - updated_at: Date!
 - deleted_at: Date!

+## GraphQL Schema

+### UserInput | Used to create a new user.
+- email
+- username
+- password
+- confirm | Used to confirm the password.
+Can be confirmed on the frontend but still needs to be chaked on the backend.